msi-ris/Tutorials/rnaseq_cmd.md

 also take this time to make some easy-to-find output directories.
 The pipeline package will make default output and working directories, but the names are long and it will be easier for you to remember a directory that you created yourself.
-Use your username instead of mine in the below commands:
+Use your username instead of mine in the commands below:

 ```
 konox006@ln0004 [/home/msistaff/public/RNAseq_Tutorial/CHURP] % mkdir /scratch.global/konox006/RNAseq_Tutorial_Out